DanielVisca/Store/README.md

 Current and Potential Issues. <br>
 -When no carts currently exist in the database and an item is added to a cart <br>
 -Empty carts can be abandoned and left in the database <br>
--Mutations are not currently set up, so purchasing cannot be done through graphQL <br>
 -Some queries are not set up and will result in an error.
 </p>